Who else does History Day?

 Primary sources are the building blocks of history that help us know what happened in the past.

-A secondary source would be a book like Freedom & Unity, A History of Vermont that describes the construction of the interstate and how it changed the economy and population of Vermont.
+A secondary source would be a book like Freedom & Unity, A History of Vermont that describes the actions leading up to the strike, what happened during the strike, and how this and other strikes were resolved over several years.

-The Freedom and Unity website contains a primary source photograph and quote and a secondary source analysis of the topic.
+The Freedom and Unity website contains secondary source analysis of the topic along with a related primary source quote and photograph.

 Historians – and History Day students – use primary sources to know what happened and to develop our own interpretations of the past.